RUSSIA: "Extremism" religious freedom survey, September 2016

 Despite these shortcomings, it appears that the amendment has prevented some religious texts from being deemed "extremist".
 In what appears to be the first application of the amendment, in December 2015 Pervouralsk City Court refused to ban two Islamic texts, "Is the Doctrine of the Trinity Divinely Inspired?" and "Selected Hadith", citing the fact that they both contained quotations from the Koran.
 This is despite the fact that the amendment refers only to quotations themselves, not specifically to the books which contain them.
 Prosecutors appealed unsuccessfully against the rulings on 15 March 2016 at Sverdlovsk Regional Court.

 Two entries on the Federal List – No. 2041 (online article "Akhyr Zaman" ["End of the World"] by Airat Dilmukhametov) and No. 3298 ("Metaphysics of Youth", banned for its racist and neo-Nazi content) – bear the caveat that the ban excludes quotations from the Koran and the Bible respectively.
-In the first of these, the exclusion was made in 2013, before the amendment to the Extremism Law, on the basis of an appeal court verdict which ruled that the extremism designation should not apply to the Koranic verses cited in the text.
+In the first of these, the exclusion was made in 2013, before the amendment to the Extremism Law, on the basis of an appeal court verdict which ruled that the "extremism" designation should not apply to the Koranic verses cited in the text.
 No other entries for texts which contain extracts of sacred writings appear to have been altered.

-Administrative prosecutions: Article 20.29
+Administrative Code Article 20.29 prosecutions

 Forum 18 found a total of 65 prosecutions in 2014 for alleged distribution of banned religious material which did not appear to incite the violation of human rights, violence, or hatred.
 These resulted in the imposition of 56 punishments (all fines) after appeals.
 Fifty-five instances involved Islamic literature or videos, and 10 involved Jehovah's Witness texts.
 In 2015, this rose to a total of 89 prosecutions leading to 79 punishments after appeals, including four jail sentences.
 While 55 cases were again based on possession of Islamic material, the number involving Jehovah's Witness literature showed a noticeable increase to 32 prosecutions (a further two involved Falun Gong texts).
-This is consistent with the general increase in law enforcement attention towards Jehovah's Witnesses.
+This is consistent with the general increase in state attention towards Jehovah's Witnesses.

 Alongside the increase in prosecutions for Jehovah's Witness material, a number of other characteristics and trends may be discerned.
 Hard copies of banned items still dominate among religion-related prosecutions, despite the fact that online material dominates overall (religious and non-religious).
 There is a noticeably high rate of conviction and a low rate of appeal success.
-The majority of cases Forum 18 found in 2014 and 2015 arose from raids or inspections carried out by law enforcement officials, usually with the aim of "checking compliance with anti-extremism legislation", according to court verdicts.
+The majority of cases Forum 18 found in 2014 and 2015 arose from raids or inspections carried out by state officials, usually with the aim of "checking compliance with anti-extremism legislation", according to court verdicts.
 In a few cases against Jehovah's Witnesses, prosecutors brought charges after an individual handed in a text to the police or security services after receiving it in the street or at a meeting.

 Liquidation of local communities first..